jorian/barterdexdocs/docs/source/faq.rst

 How do I get the private key of my smartaddress?
 ------------------------------------------------

 BarterDEX uses watch-only addresses, which basically means that BarterDEX is a trade wallet.
-The passphrase you enter when starting BarterDEX is the access to your coins.
+The passphrase you enter when starting BarterDEX is the access to your trade wallet and thus, coins.

-For now, it requires starting ``marketmaker`` from the command line to retrieve the actual private keys of your smartaddresses.
+It requires starting ``marketmaker`` from the command line to retrieve all private keys of all the smartaddresses, based on the passphrase.
 You do this by adding ``"wif":1`` to the marketmaker startup arguments json.
 In the initial ``getcoin`` that marketmaker does, it will return all wifs for each smartaddress.

+For Komodo formatted addresses, it is possible to do the :ref:`api_calcaddress` api call.

 How much are the fees?
 ----------------------

-Fees for using the exchange exist in paying a dexfee, to be paid by alice (the one initiating the trade), also called the maker fee.
+Fees for using the exchange exist in paying a dexfee, to be paid by alice (the one initiating the trade), also called the taker fee.
 This is about 0.15% of the alicepayment - the amount you're sending to the other party.

-There are no taker fees.
+There are no maker fees.

 You also pay the standard transaction fees, for sending the payment to the other party.

-The dexfees are collected and once a significant amount of fees are collected, the fees are paid as dividend to the DEX assetholders, which is also tradeable on BarterDEX.
+The dexfees are collected in a specific address, generated from the rmd160 hash ca1e04745e8ca0c60d8c5881531d51bec470743f.
+For Komodo, this is `RThtXup6Zo7LZAi8kRWgjAyi1s4u6U9Cpf`_ Once a significant amount of fees are collected, the fees are paid as dividend to DEX assetholders.
+DEX is a Komodo asset and can be traded on BarterDEX.

 Currently supported coins